-We encourage actions that help people adopt healthy lifestyles and enable the healthcare system to introduce new organisational models, thus improving resource efficiency and offering a high level of care, thanks in part to technological innovation.
-We promote healthcare practices that see prevention as a contributing factor to lifelong well-being and hence a more sustainable healthcare system.
+We encourage actions that help people adopt healthy lifestyles and that enable the health system to introduce new organisational models, thereby improving their resource efficiency and offering a high level of care, thanks in part to technological innovation and digital transformation.
+We promote healthcare practices that see prevention as a contributing factor to lifelong well-being and hence also to a more sustainable healthcare system.

 Our work is divided into various areas of intervention.